1. DATA CONTROLLER – NAME AND CONTACT DETAILS

 We will make every effort to ensure that our processes are as secure as possible, but we cannot accept full responsibility for any transmission of data via the website or the Internet.

-Data incident: if an incident occurs with your data, the Data Controller will take all necessary measures to mitigate the risks after becoming aware of it.
-If an event occurs in relation to your data that is likely to result in a high risk to your rights and freedoms, despite the safeguards taken by the Controller (or its processor), we will inform you and the competent authority of this event without delay and free of charge.
+Data Breach Incident: If an incident involving your personal data occurs, the Data Controller will take all necessary measures to reduce the associated risks as soon as it becomes aware of the incident.
+If, despite the protective measures implemented by the Data Controller (or its data processor), an event involving your personal data is likely to result in a high risk to your rights and freedoms, we will inform you and the competent authority of the incident without undue delay and free of charge.

-Links.
-Users should be aware that clicking on such links may lead them to other providers' sites.
-In such cases, we recommend that you read the privacy policy applicable to the use of those sites.
-This Privacy Policy applies only to the Website operated by the Data Controller.
-If the User modifies or deletes any of his/her data on other external websites, this will not affect the data processing by the Data Controller, such modifications must also be made on the Website.
+Links: The Data Controller’s website contains references and links to websites operated by other service providers (including buttons and logos for login and sharing functions), over whose personal data processing practices the Data Controller has no control.
+Users are advised that by clicking on such links, they may be redirected to the websites of other service providers.
+In such cases, we recommend that Users read the privacy policies applicable to those websites.
+This Privacy Notice applies only to the Website operated by the Data Controller.
+If the User modifies or deletes any of their data on another external website, this will not affect the processing of data carried out by the Data Controller; such changes must also be made separately on the Website.

-14. HOW YOU ACCEPT AND WHAT IT MEANS IF YOU ACCEPT THE PRIVACY NOTICE
+14. HOW YOU ACCEPT THIS PRIVACY NOTICE AND WHAT YOUR ACCEPTANCE MEANS

-If you use our website, you confirm that you have read, understood and understood the entire content of this Privacy Policy.
+By using our website, you confirm that you have fully read, become familiar with, and understood the contents of this Privacy Notice.

-When you choose to fill in the mandatory data on the form(s) on the website and click on the Submit (or equivalent) button, you consent to the Controller's processing of your data in accordance with this Privacy Notice.
+When you choose to complete the required fields in the form(s) available on the website and click the Submit (or an equivalent) button, you thereby accept the Data Controller’s processing of your personal data in accordance with this Privacy Notice.

-If you do not agree to the above, please do not fill in the form with your personal data, do not submit the form by clicking on the appropriate button and do not use the website.
+If you do not agree with the above, please do not complete the form with your personal data, do not submit the form by clicking the corresponding button, and do not use the website.

-Even if you make a reservation on paper, by email or by other means, it is important that your data is processed in accordance with this notice.
+If you make a table reservation in writing, by email, or in any other manner, it is important to note that your personal data will also be processed in accordance with this Privacy Notice.

 15. RIGHTS OF USERS

-You may request the following in relation to your personal data processed by the Data Controller (each of which is detailed below):
+In relation to your personal data processed by the Data Controller, you may request the following (each explained in detail below):

 A.) Pursuant to Article 15 of the GDPR, the data subject may request access to personal data concerning him or her as follows: